BlueCat-Community/View404/README.md

 </RelativeLayout>
 ```

-..And Add Error Layout Space in Your Activity's Layout.
+..And Add Error Layout Space in Your Layout.
 ```xml
 <RelativeLayout
     android:id="@+id/errorLayout"